wilau2/cs-games-2018-relay-web/README_FROM_JOEL.txt

 to that prints 'fuck' in the web console (took the whole time to just figure out how to do that).
 I created an action MYACTION for that button press that is handled in reducer.js in the same directory.
 Somehow we need to modify the wallets in the action but I didn't have time to figure out how.
+Also we need to modify the react pseudo-HTML to create an interface for it.